salehweb-ir/wp2messanger/README.md

 This project is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For support and contact, please visit [wp2messenger_support](https://eitaa.com/wp2messenger_support).
+For support and contact, please contact [wp2messenger_support](https://eitaa.com/wp2messenger_support) in eitaa messanger.